Axway/docker-st/README.md

 - Docker version >= 17.11
 - Docker-compose version >= 1.17.0

-#### Basic Configuration through environment variables
+#### Basic parameters are configurable through environment variables and files

 Most of the ST's Server Configuration, related to the various services, has been exposed and can be changed via a file.
-You can specify which service must be started when the container starts, which port to listen to, the certificate alias, cipher suites, etc. In order to supply the file to ST one needs to create a docker secret and set **ST_GLOBAL_CONFIG_PATH** environment variable to specify it's location inside the container.
+You can specify which services must be started when the container starts, which port(s) to listen to, the certificate alias, cipher suites, etc. In order to supply the file to ST one needs to create a docker secret and set **ST_GLOBAL_CONFIG_PATH** environment variable to specify it's location inside the container.

-An example is available here [STGlobalConfig.properties .](resources/standalone/STGlobalConfig.properties)
+An example is available here [STGlobalConfig.properties .](backend/runtime/standalone/STGlobalConfig.properties)

 ```
 Ssh.Enable=true